victor-lino/active-directory-hybrid-lab/README.md

 In this project, I designed and implemented a hybrid identity environment integrating on-premises Active Directory with Microsoft Entra ID.
 I applied concepts such as access control, automation with PowerShell, Group Policy management, and real-world troubleshooting.
+The successful login with the Azure email (UPN) on the client VM using the on-prem AD password demonstrates the practical functionality of the hybrid identity setup.

 Author